John R. Cravens

-John Robert Cravens (1819 – 1899) was a politician from the U.S. state of Indiana.
+John Robert Cravens (1819–1899) was a politician from the U.S. state of Indiana.
 Between 1861 and 1863 he served as acting Lieutenant Governor of Indiana.

 Early life and education

-John Robert Cravens was born November 22, 1819 in Madison, Jefferson County, Indiana, the son of Robert and Sarah Grover Paul Cravens.
-His maternal grandfather John Paul (pioneer) founded the city of Madison, Indiana.
-Cravens graduated from Indiana University in 1840 with an A.B. degree and obtained an A.M. degree at an unknown date.
+John Robert Cravens was born November 22, 1819, in Madison, Indiana, the son of Robert and Sarah Grover Paul Cravens.
+His maternal grandfather John Paul founded the city of Madison, Indiana.
+Cravens graduated from Indiana University in 1840 with a bachelor's degree and obtained a master's degree at an unknown date.
 He read law in Madison in the office of Joseph G. Marshall.

 Marriage and family

 Cravens married Drusilla Lanier on February 1, 1844.
 They had 12 children with 11 of the children living to adulthood.
 The children were John, Robert, James, Alexander, William, Elizabeth, Joseph, Mary, Drusilla, Margaret (died in infancy), and Franklin.

 Career

-Cravens was involved in milling with W.W.
-Page Sr. for several years until their investments burned to the ground.
+Cravens was involved in milling with W. W. Page Sr. for several years until their investments burned to the ground.
 He was then elected president of the Madison & Indianapolis Railway Company and the Shelbyville & Columbus railway.
 Cravens remained in the office until the companies were reorganized, and he voluntarily retired.
 He then served for a short time as an editor and proprietor of the "Madison Banner", a Whig newspaper.